The #block directive allows you to mark a section of your template that

 #block testBlock Text in the contents area of the block directive #if $testIt $getFoo() #end if #end block testBlock

-You can repeat the block name in the #end block
+You can repeat the block name in the #end block directive or not, as

 you wish.

-directives can be nested to any depth.
+#block directives can be nested to any depth.

 #block outerBlock Outer block contents #block innerBlock1 inner block1 contents #end block innerBlock1 #block innerBlock2 inner block2 contents #end block innerBlock2 #end block outerBlock

-Note that the name of the block is optional for the #end block
+Note that the name of the block is optional for the #end block tag.

-directive is equivalent to a #def
+Technically, #block directive is equivalent to a #def directive

-for the same name.
+followed immediately by a #placeholder for the same name.
 In fact,

 that's what Cheetah does.
 Which means you can use $theBlockName